dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

         // reg 0x1d: feature register.  we don't use it yet. nrf_put8_chk(n, NRF_FEATURE, 0);

-  7. You should power up and also (as is common) wait "long enough" for the device to set itself up.
-In this case, delay 2 milliseconds.
+  7. After write 1 to the "power up" bit in `NRF_CONFIG`, you should (as is common for complex devices) wait "long enough" for the device to set itself up.
+In this case, delay 2 milliseconds (`delay_ms(2)`).

-  8. Finally: put the device in RX mode and return.
+  8. Finally, put the NRF in "RX mode".
 The enum `rx_config` has the bits set the way we need them.
+Note: don't ignore the CE pin!

   9. In general add tons of asserts to verify that things are in the state you expect.

 When you swap in your `nrf_init`, all the tests should still pass.

-Common mistakes:
-  - Not correctly handling the CE pin when setting up RX.
+##### Two common bugs

+The most common bug from class: Not correctly putting the NRF into RX mode:

+  - The result: the NRF values in the 0 tests would match, but the NRF would not receive messages in the later tests.

+  - This issue extended later to messing up the general transition between RX mode and TX mode.

+  - If you look at the state machine on page 20, you can see that we can move between RX mode and TX mode in the same way: (1) write CE=0, (2) set `NRF_CONFIG` to either `rx_config` or `tx_config` as appropriate, and finally (3) set CE=1.

+    Thus, RX mode: `CE=1` and `NRF_CONFIG=rx_config`.
+    TX mode: `CE=1` and `NRF_CONFIG=tx_config`.

+  - Your code will go back and forth between RX mode and TX modes in multiple places.
+After all the debugging in the lab, I strongly suggest you write two routines (e.g., `nrf_tx_mode` and `nrf_rx_mode`) so you can write this code once, get it right, and then forget about it.

+  - Recall from the cheatsheet: when the NRF is not in RX mode it will blithely ignore all packets sent to it.
+Thus, we are always in RX mode other than a brief flip to TX to send a packet.

+  - In summary from above: at the end of `nrf_init`, we should be in RX mode and thus from these previous values: with `CE=1` and `NRF_CONFIG=rx_config`.)

+Second most common bug: in `nrf_init` hardcoding variables as constants.

+  - This is partly on me: a nasty bug people hit was caused by hard-coding NRF initialization values rather than setting them based on input.

+    Common result: the `0` test and 4-byte tests passed, but then their code would break on the 32-byte messages (since the NRF was hard-coded for 4-bytes).
+Similarly, hard-coding the NRF receive address which meant it wouldn't receive anything if the address changed.

+  - Most values in the NRF should be set based on either

+  - You should be setting the NRF's receive address using `rxaddr` and its message message size using the `nbytes` in the `config` structure.

+    In general, all the values in the `nrf-default-values.h` should be used during setup.
+Don't hard-code.

 --------------------------------------------------------------------------------
 #### Part 2: Implement `nrf-driver.c:nrf_tx_send_noack`.